In-Tour logo

 Inclusive Tourism professions

-The project will define, from existing and/or emerging skills needs, the competences that Inclusive Tourism professions should have in order to overcome the gap between the supply and the demand for accessible services in tourism market.
-The description will be done in compliance with ECVET requirements and will contain explanation in the form of description, scope note and definition as well as the list of knowledge, skills and competences considered relevant.
+The project has defined, from existing and/or emerging skills needs, the competences that Inclusive Tourism professions should have in order to overcome the gap between the supply and the demand for accessible services in the tourism market.
+The description will be done in compliance with ECVET requirements and will contain explanation in the form of description, scope note and definition as well as the list of knowledge, skills and competences considered relevant..

-A specific study will be carried out by the In-Tour Alliance to complete the existing evidence about skills needs in order to make the professional profiles adherent to the current (and future) working and occupational context and to specific requirements in term of accessibility that tourists with special needs can perceive in different aspects of the “Visitor Journey” (Dick & Darcy-2009).
+A specific study has been carried out by the In-Tour Alliance to complete the existing evidence about skills needs in order to make the professional profiles adherent to the current (and future) working and occupational context and to specific requirements in term of accessibility that tourists with special needs can perceive in different aspects of the “Visitor Journey” (Dick & Darcy-2009).

-The occupational profile of the Inclusive Tourism Manager and the Inclusive Tourism Frontline Staff will be released as first results of the project to be promoted at European Level for supporting VET in the field of Tourism.
+The occupational profiles of the Inclusive Tourism Manager and the Inclusive Tourism Frontline Staff has been released as first results of the project, marking a key milestone for supporting VET in the field of tourism.

 Contact (Coordinator)